Jonathan Hassid

 Working and Conference Papers

-o Presented at the American Political Science Association Annual Meeting, Washington DC (Fall, 2010)
+o Presented at the Midwest Political Science Association Annual Meeting, Chicago, IL (Mar, 2013)

-o Presented at the American Political Science Association Annual Meeting, Washington DC (Fall, 2010)
+o Poster presented at the American Political Science Association Annual Meeting, San Francisco, CA (Sep, 2013)

-o Presented at the Association for Asian Studies Annual Meeting, Philadelphia (Spring, 2010)
+o Presented at the Association for Asian Studies annual meeting, Chicago, IL (Mar, 2015)

 Fellowships, Grants and Awards